 This guide contains important information about Texas driving laws as well as information about the format of the test.
 Once you have successfully completed the knowledge test, you can practice driving for the driving test under the supervision of a licensed driver.

-If you are applying for a Texas instruction permit, your fee will be $15.
-For those applying for the full-fledged Texas driver license (Class C) the fee is $24.
+If you are applying for a Texas instruction permit, your fee will be $17.
+For those applying for the full-fledged Texas driver license (Class C) the fee is $27.
 As mentioned earlier, these fees will allow you three attempts to pass the test within a 90 day period.

 If you have not graduated high school, you must provide proof that you have been enrolled in school (public, private, or home) for at least the last 80 days or you must provide proof that you have been enrolled in a high school diploma equivalency program for at least the last 45 days.